MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-slack.md

 1. Log in the Slack work space where you installed your app (`http://<your work space>-group.slack.com/`).
 You will see it listed under the **Apps** section in the left panel.
 1. In the left panel, select your app.
-1. In the right panel, wite e message and send it to the application.
+1. In the right panel, write e message and send it to the application.
 If you used an echo bot, the application echoes back the message as shown in the figure below.

     ![app testing](~/media/channels/slack-echobotapp-test.png)